Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-1/_posts/2017-01-11-github-part1.md

 <!-- Consider moving to week 2.
 Instead, replace with Moodle forum info. -->

-# _Issues Forum_ and Notifications from GitHub.com
+## Issues Forum and Notifications from GitHub.com

-This class is heavily utilizing [GitHub.com](https://github.com).
-Not only is this service where you will host your git repo's and live websites, but this content site lives in GitHub and there is a "resources" repo for this site that contains;
+This class utilizes [GitHub.com](https://github.com).
+Not only is this service where you will host your git repo's and live websites, but this content site lives in GitHub and there is a "resources" repo for this site that contains.

 - code examples for this course
 - and an issues forum where you can ask each other for help.

 ## "Watch" and Star The Course Resource Repository